 Job on base

 Your first post as a base psychologist is likely to involve providing support and advice to Air Force commanders on psychological and organisational human resource matters.
 This involves adopting a consulting-like approach and developing base-wide networks in order to work alongside a wide range of people.
-Your work will vary; you could be asked to conduct short term counselling, design and deliver training and education on psychology related topics, as well as research and projects tasked by the Senior Psychologist.
+Your work will vary; you could be asked to conduct short term coaching, design and deliver training and education on psychology related topics, as well as research and projects tasked by the Head of Air Force Psychology.
 Subsequent postings and projects may involve more aviation and organisational research.
 You will also combine your professional career with the responsibilities of being an RNZAF officer, which includes secondary base duties and being involved in general base life.

 Job on deployment